anthonyanader/personalBlog/_posts/2018-01-15-do-you-hackathon.md

 1. Networking — you will make new friends, and you will meet a multitude of people during that weekend.
 You will meet industry leaders and experts in your field.
 Get the chance to know them; introduce yourself don't be shy, everyone is there for that same reason.

-2. Project — once you are done, all that hard work you put in was worth it!
+2. Project — once you are done, all that hard work you put in will be worth it!
 You can showcase that project on your CV, GitHub or LinkedIn.
-You have something to talk about in your next job interview, your friends and/or work colleagues.
+You have something to talk about in your next job interview, with your friends and/or work colleagues.

-3. Confidence —

-4. Knowledge

-<b>Optional</b>:
-- Potential job interview
-- Opportunities
+3. Confidence — whether you win or not, remember that you didn't stop working for so many hours.
+That you might have attended the hackathon with no prior knowledge of a particular technology and managed to develop an impressive project with your team!
+Now you feel even more confident for your next hackathon.

+4. Experience - take advantage of the fact that you are a student; attend as many hackathons as you can.
+It will provide you with a different, refreshing experience that you will not get from anywhere else.